-To be eligible an applicant should be within five years either of having submitted their PhD or of starting work as a public policy professional.
+To be eligible an applicant should be within five years either of having submitted their PhD or of starting work in a policy focused career.
 Applicants should not be in possession of a tenured academic position.

-Applicants should submit an initial presentation with the following criteria:
+Applicants should submit their entries to match the following criteria:

-The title of the entry, type of submission, your name, contact details and email, current profession or area of study, and brief biography.
-Please download the application form here.
+The title of the entry, type of submission, your name, contact details and email, current profession or area of study, brief biography and eligibility.

 Please include the title of the work on each page of the submission, but do not include your name as entries will be judged anonymously.